 Our waitress was one of the best I’ve experienced at Walt Disney World, being very informative and helpful.
 She even offered us to-go cups for whatever drinks we had on the way out.
 This helped make the whole southern charm vibe come alive.

 The prices at Homecomin’ were slightly high but nothing out of the ordinary for being on Disney World property.
-Fried Chicken and Donuts was the most expensive dish at $26.
+Fried Chicken and Donuts are the most expensive dish at $26.
 Yes, that’s slightly high for fried chicken but I would absolutely pay that again for the exact same thing.
 Melissa’s dish was $18 which is a little high for a breakfast dish but, again, not terrible.
+Lunch and Dinner fall under the same boat with entree prices falling between $18 and $30.
 More than anything, the prices won’t detract us from going back.
 If you are on the Disney Dining Plan, lunch and dinner represent a better value than brunch although the better value is only by a few dollars.

 When factoring in the environment, food and price, Chef Art Smith’s Homecomin’ is one of the better restaurants in Walt Disney World.
-No where on property, and few places in the world, does fried chicken better.
+No where on property, and few places in the world, have better fried chicken.
 The environment isn’t themed or telling a story, instead it’s simply a nice restaurant celebrating the area.
 In large part because of the excellent fried chicken, Homecomin’ has become one of our favorite restaurants at Walt Disney World.

 Have you been to Chef Art Smith’s Homecomin’?
 Let us know your thoughts or any questions you have in the comments.
 Planning a trip to Walt Disney World?
 Check out our Disney World Trip Planning Guide to help you out.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!